openbabel/documentation/FileFormats/Chemical_Markup_Language.rst

 Crystal structures are written using the <crystal>, <xfract>) etc., elements if the OBMol has a OBGenericDataType::UnitCell data.

-If the OBMol has no bonds, a <formula> element is written instead of the normal <atomArray> and <atom> elements.

 All these forms are handled transparently during reading.
 Only a subset of CML elements and attributes are recognised, but these include most of those which define chemical structure, see below.